hoardhoard/hardx/README.md

 > **Warning**
 > Before you try to submit an bug in my dms.
 Instead, post an video of what the bug is, so I can understand and try to fix it.<br>
-> Also, some bugs may not be fixable, and that might result into me permantely deleting them, or rewriting them.
+> Also, some bugs may not be fixable, and that might result into me permantely deleting them, or rewriting them.<br>
 <br><b>You can submit a bug <span><a href="https://discord.gg/jgse22VYsf">here</span></b>